ryanahaisibwe-alt/assignment/README.md

 Key Decisions or Approaches

-Inverting the Loops: Usually, in class, we write loops that go through rows first (matrix[i][j]).
+ Usually, in class, we write loops that go through rows first.
 But for this task, I had to flip it.
 My outer loop locks onto a column j, and my inner loop changes the row i so I can move straight down vertically fixing the "Divide by Zero" Bug.
 While writing this, I realized that if a column only has 1 number, subtracting 1 from the row count equals 0.
 Dividing by 0 makes the program crash.
 I added a simple if statement to check for this and just set the answer to 0.0 if there's only one row.